-A podcast is simply an audio program, like a talk show on the radio but more hip.
-Instead of the old-fashioned way of doing a radio show in a studio, you subscribe to a podcast via your smartphone, computer, or personal digital device and it's usually free.
+A podcast is simply an audio/video program, like a talk show on the radio but more hip.
+Instead of the old-fashioned way of doing a radio show in a studio, you subscribe to a podcast via your phone, computer, or another device that can get on the internet.

 Essentially, a podcast lets Internet users take audio files (typically MP3s) from a podcasting website and is focused on a topic or theme, like exercising or marketing your business.
 You can subscribe to a show with an app on your phone and listen to any episode whenever or wherever you choose.

+One of the primary benefits is they can be downloaded on your mobile device.
+It's very convenient when you're in areas with bad service and want to say "in the know" about your favorite topics.
 Some people listen to podcasts on their way to work while others fall asleep listening to their favorite podcast or mediate to a daily podcast series midday.
-Podcasts options are endless and there is something for everyone.
+Podcasts options are endless, and there is something for everyone.

-Podcasts are growing fast, as an article published April 25, 2018, by FastCompany states, there are more than 525,000 active shows and over 18.5 million episodes.
+Podcasts are growing fast.
+An article published April 25, 2018, by FastCompany states, there are more than 525,000 active shows and over 18.5 million episodes.

 Here are some tips:

-- A podcast can be any length, from 1-minute to a 3-hour in-depth interview.
+- A podcast can be any length, from 1-minute to a 3-hours. (sometimes more although extremely rare)

-- A podcast can be any format, from a solo gig to a multi-person audio show.
+- A podcast can be any format, from a solo gig to a multi-person audio and video show.

-The most common ways people listen to podcasts are in the car, at the gym, cutting the grass, or cooking a meal – basically anywhere.
+The most common ways people listen to podcasts are in the car, at the gym, cutting the grass, or cooking – basically anywhere.

 The more professional podcasts are wonderful to listen to, but they take time and money to produce.
 The amateur shows might seem a little, well, amateurish, but this means they can create and get it out more often and grow a regular following.